Serving Opportunities at Journey

 Connection Center – Answer questions; provide information about involvement opportunities at Journey.
 Sign up members for various events.
 Assist attenders with online signups.

-Information Desk – Answer questions; provide information/directions to first-time guests.
+Information Kiosk– Answer questions; provide information/directions to first-time guests.

-Children’s Information Desk – Greet and assist guest families on their first visit.
+Parent Zone – Greet and assist guest families on their first visit to Next Gen Ministries.

 Cafe – Smile; Greet everyone; Take orders; Prepare and serve items; Process payment; Clean up.